barbatus/angular2/README.md

 ### TypeScript
-Package's TypeScript plugin asserts TypeScript diagnostics information (e.g. syntactic errors) to the console by default.
-To get rid of them will need to reference Angular2 and Meteor declaration files in your `.ts` files.
+The packages uses this TypeScript [compiler](https://github.com/barbatus/ts-compilers) package which can assert TypeScript diagnostics information (e.g. syntactic errors) to the console.
+At first, you will likely see in the console that names like "Meteor" or "Mongo" are underfined.
+To get rid of that issue, you will need to make use of Angular2 and Meteor declaration files in your `.ts` files.

 Luckily, this package installs all required (Angular2 and Meteor) declaration files into the "typings" folder.
-All you need to do is to add the following lines at the top of each `.ts` file that uses Angular2 or Meteor:
+You will need only to add the following lines at the top of each `.ts` file that uses Angular2 or Meteor:
 ````ts
   /// <reference path="typings/angular2.d.ts" />
   /// <reference path="typings/meteor/meteor.d.ts" />'